-The Company has received necessary declarations from the Independent Directors statingthat they meet the criteria of independence as specified in Section 149 (6) of theCompanies Act 2013 and Regulation 16 of the Listing Regulations.
+The Company has received necessary declarations from the Independent Directors statingthat they meet the criteria of independence as specified in Section 149 (6) of theCompanies Act 2013 and in the Listing Regulations.

 In terms of Section 152 of the Companies Act 2013 Mr. Mahesh Bhupathi (DIN: 01603093)is liable to retire by rotation at the ensuing Annual General Meeting and being eligibleoffers himself for re-appointment.
 The Board of Directors has recommended there-appointment of Mr. Mahesh Bhupathi as Director retiring by rotation.

-The Board and the Nomination and Remuneration Committee (NRC) reviewed the performanceof the individual directors on the basis of criteria such as their participationcontribution at the meetings their preparedness on the issues to be discussed etc.Additionally the Chairman was also evaluated on key aspects of his role.
+The Board and the Nomination and Remuneration Committee (NRC) reviewed the performanceof the individual directors on the basis of criteria such as their participationcontribution at the meetings their preparedness on the agenda items to be discussed etc.Additionally the Chairman was also evaluated on key aspects of his role.

 The Company proactively keeps its Directors informed of the activities of the Companyits management and operations and provides an overall industry perspective as well asissues being faced by the industry.

 The Company also keeps the Board updated on the applicable laws regulationsenactments etc. and any changes amendments thereon from time to time.